-JOHN GILLIAM – Director
+JOHN GILLIAM – President

 John Gilliam is “Missoula Slim,” a songwriter-singer from San Marcos, Texas.
 John got his moniker from Kent Finlay, “the Godfather of Texas songwriters,” at Cheatham Street Warehouse in 2004.
 Missoula has been writing and performing for the last 20 years, mostly in and around Montana, Washington and Texas.
 He has recently surfaced at such distinguished venues as the Saxon Pub and Threadgill’s in Austin, Cheatham Street Warehouse in San Marcos, and Riley’s Tavern in Hunter.

 John is also an attorney in San Marcos.
 He has a general solo practice, focusing on Wills, Trusts, Estate Planning and Probate.
-He also provides advice and counsel in the areas of Entertainment Law and ERISA benefits denial cases.
+He also provides advice and counsel in the areas of Entertainment Law and ERISA benefits denial case.

 GARY HICKINBOTHAM – Director